Planning an event? Let us help you! Below is everything you need to know to make your event a success.

 Please note that this information refers to events within the municipal boundaries of the County of Newell.
-If holding an event within the City of Brooks, Town of Bassano, Villages of Duchess or Rosemary or Provincial Parks please contact that respective agency for further information.
+If holding an event within the City of Brooks, Town of Bassano, Village of Duchess, Village of Rosemary, or Provincial Parks please contact that respective agency for further information.

 The following information is not all inclusive and it is up to the event holders to ensure they follow all applicable laws and regulations.

 You may be required by the Alberta Gaming, Liquor & Cannabis Commission (AGLC) to obtain a Liquor License for your event.
 Click the link below or contact the AGLC for further regulations concerning the serving and sales of Alcohol at your event.

 Consider making local emergency services aware of your plans, especially if you plan to veer off the beaten path.
 Ensure there are people who know where you are and provide a map in case of emergency.
 Double check your municipal, provincial, and federal laws before you head out to your event.